Horizon brightened acceleration radiation from massive vector fields: Consistency checks and theoretical subtleties

 \subsection{Comparison with Unruh/DeWitt logic}

-Our calculation is the black-hole (Killing/Rindler) analogue of the Unruh-DeWitt (UDW) detector response.
+Our calculation is the black hole (Killing/Rindler) analogue of the Unruh-DeWitt (UDW) detector response.
 Three points make the connection precise.
 First, in the UDW setting, a uniformly accelerated detector with proper acceleration \(a\) sees a thermal spectrum with temperature \(T=a/(2\pi)\), traced to the KMS periodicity of the Wightman function in imaginary proper time.
-Here, along the free-fall trajectory, the near-horizon mapping
+Here, along the free fall trajectory, the near-horizon mapping

 acts as a local Rindler time.
 The logarithm produces a branch cut whose discontinuity across imaginary \(2\pi\) shifts enforces \cite{Unruh:1976db,Hartle:1976tp}